-- Maintaining the protected cropland with complete agroforestry practices in four districts, namely Kamonyi, Ruhango, Nyanza, and Gisagara, through practices like cleaning out of trenches and preparation beating up along with conducting handson training sessions to properly maintain the protected areas; - Maintaining planted fruit trees with appropriate methods such as watering, weeding and beating up;

-• The support to 2,589 households of project beneficiaries with livestock include 335 pigs, 2,091 goats and 163 cows.
-An additional 14,940 households among the project beneficiaries received support in the form of livestock include 3,143 cows, 10,504 hens, 673 pigs, and 620 goats through co-financing.
-That have proven instrumental in enhancing the resilience of livelihoods.
-Additionally, the availability of organic manure from these livestock has contributed to increased soil productivity at 50%, promoting sustainable agriculture practices.
-Furthermore, a pass-on event has been initiated, ensuring that 230 other project beneficiaries will eventually enjoy similar benefits from the livestock.
+- Maintaining the protected cropland with complete agroforestry practices in four districts, namely Kamonyi, Ruhango, Nyanza, and Gisagara, through practices like cleaning out of trenches and preparation beating up along with conducting handson training sessions to properly maintain the protected areas; - Maintaining planted fruit trees with appropriate methods such as watering, weeding and beating up; - To date, 3,113 households of project beneficiaries have been supported with livestock, including 335 pigs, 2,091 goats, and 163 cows provided through direct supply and distribution, as well as 223 pigs, 226 goats, and 75 cows through the pass-on mechanism.
+Additionally, 8,084 households received livestock support through co-financing, comprising 3,143 cows, 10,504 hens, 673 pigs, and 620 goats.
+These efforts have significantly enhanced livelihood resilience.
+The organic manure generated by the livestock has improved soil productivity by 50%, fostering sustainable agricultural practices